vietanhdev/S-Editor/README.md

 It often takes some minutes to be completed.
 Please be partient!

-# Step 3: Restart Emacs and enjoy.
+# Step 3: Restart Emacs and enjoy!

 If you have a question or need a hand in setting up this configuration, feel free to contact me: